wanforge/quotes/README.md

 - 🏆 Wishing to be friends is quick work, but friendship is a slow ripening fruit.
 - 🏮 When you come to the end of your rope, tie a knot and hang on.
 - 📜 Wise men make more opportunities than they find.
+- 📝 We must embrace pain and burn it as fuel for our journey.
 - 🔔 When you are offended at any man's fault, turn to yourself and study your own failings.
 Then you will forget your anger.
 - 🔖 When one tugs at a single thing in nature, he finds it attached to the rest of the world.
 - 🔥 We are either progressing or retrograding all the while.
 There is no such thing as remaining stationary in this life.